sericaia/react-msf-presentation/slides/lifecycle.md

 * Invoked when a component instance is updated with new props
 * Not invoked in the initial `render`

-Note: you can mutate the state without triggering another render
+Note: here you can mutate the state without triggering another render

 <p class="lifecycle-header">shouldComponentUpdate</p>